It seems like any difficult genealogy research problem can be resolved by teams of cousins if they actively engage in research.

 All of these resources combined with the skills and resources of the team bring an almost irresistible force to bear.
 I love being alive now and having so many real-time powerful tools at my finger tips.
 If you haven't created cousins teams before, give one a try.

-It may take you a little time to work out the tools and format skypethat work best in your situation but it is time well spent.
+It may take you a little time to work out the tools and format that work best in your situation but it is time well spent.
 The results of your first team project will surprise you.
 The feeling won't be a singular event.
 Plan on experiencing it over and over as you collaborate with your teams from now on.

 Posted 19 Jul 2015 by Lee R. Drew on Lineagekeeper’s Genealogy Blog